 You should see a doctor if you feel overwhelmed by malaise for more than 7 days.
 Since malaise itself is not a disease, your doctor will look for other possible symptoms in order to diagnose you.

-You doctor will likely do a physical.
-She may ask questions like:
+Your doctor will likely do a physical.
+They may ask questions like:

 - How long have you felt ill?

 - Do you have other symptoms?